coochewgames/littlepay-coding-exercise/README.md

 The FareProcessor has been developed for an efficient lookup, entailing an expanded initial data configuration.
 This is to facilitate longer single setup but a quicker locating of the iterative fare lookup; as the data is determined to be well-formed in the source file, there is no additional validation on an invalid stop id being passed in.

 In a more expandable design, the data would not be stored internally but in a separate data source.

+## Notes
+The exercise states that the tap on and off is at the bus stop but the data contains a bus id, which does not really correlate as the tap on and off would have to be on the bus itself to provide that data.